KitGM/AeraHouseRules/README.md

       * Simple Weapons with the Thrown property count as Monk Weapons for you.
       * When you make an attack with a weapon that has the Thrown property, you can spend 1 ki point to double the short and long ranges of the attack.
     * Flurry of Blows Enhancement:
       * When you use Flurry of Blows, you can forego making unarmed strikes to instead make two thrown weapon attacks.
 You can draw these thrown weapons as part of the attacks.
+The thrown weapons must be Monk Weapons for you in order for this to apply.

 ## Subclass Changes